sevora/stmviz/README.md

 ![stmviz](screenshot.png)

 ## Installation
+- `npm install --dev` - to install the task runner dependencies and be able to build the scripts.
 - `npm run build` - to run Grunt and its tasks of automatically transpiling and minifying scripts.

 ## Development